znshi/GSCNet/README.md

 # GSCNet
 Code for the GSCNet
-## Code for the GSCNet
+# Overview